Haaroon/haaroon.github.io/index.md

 specialty is distributed temporal graph analytics, since most platforms are either too slow or cannot perform this kind of analysis.
 Come say hello.

+I also am on the technical committee for the [Initiative for Cryptocurrencies and Contracts (IC3)](http://www.initc3.org/).
+We hold bi-annual camps, retreats and research all the good things in blockchain, cryptocurrencies and cryptography!
+Do check us out.

 Prior to this I graduated with a [Computer Science](http://www.cs.ucl.ac.uk/) [PhD](https://en.wikipedia.org/wiki/Doctor_of_Philosophy) from the [Information Security Group](http://sec.cs.ucl.ac.uk/) at